md27182/sagemaker-tensorflow-nerf/README.md

 source activate nerf
 ~~~

-To create the on-start lifecycle script, I modified this [best-practices on-start script](https://github.com/aws-samples/amazon-sagemaker-notebook-instance-lifecycle-config-samples/blob/master/scripts/persistent-conda-ebs/on-start.sh) to check to see if the bash script above has been run yet.
+To create the on-start lifecycle script included in the configuration "lifecycle-setup-tflow-nerf-on-start-only", I modified this [best-practices on-start script](https://github.com/aws-samples/amazon-sagemaker-notebook-instance-lifecycle-config-samples/blob/master/scripts/persistent-conda-ebs/on-start.sh) to check to see if the bash script above has been run yet.
 If not, it does nothing to avoid errors when starting the instance for the first time.